Overview & History

 Shortly after the company’s inception marked the beginning of a decade-long, nationwide expansion, with new customers nearly doubling every year.
 In 1987, 1988, and 1989, INC. Magazine added Smart Corporation to its list of “The 500 Fastest Growing Privately Held Companies in America.”
 In 1996, with well over 4,000 customer facilities nationwide, HealthPort celebrated 20 years as the leading provider of health information services.

-Further technological advancements were made to enhance its automated release of information system and provide flexible service delivery options for customers.
-Among these innovations are a web-based logging and tracking system for release of information requests and a secure electronic delivery mechanism for health information.
-Additionally, HealthPort enabled healthcare providers to face the challenge of accounting of disclosures with a web-based capture and reporting solution.
-We also worked hand-in-hand with our customers to meet their needs in the face of RAC audit demonstrations to develop our comprehensive audit tool, HealthPort AudaPro, featuring RACPro.
-Finally, the company’s creation of a secure interface between existing electronic health record systems and its proprietary automated release of information technology provides paperless release of information workflow, decreased turnaround times and several shared-service options.
+Further technological advancements were made to enhance its automated ROI system and provide flexible service delivery options for customers.
+Among these innovations are a Web-based logging and tracking system for ROI requests and a secure electronic delivery mechanism for health information.
+Additionally, HealthPort enabled healthcare providers to face the challenge of accounting of disclosures with a Web-based capture and reporting solution.
+We also worked hand-in-hand with our customers to meet their needs in the face of RAC audit demonstrations to develop our comprehensive audit tool, HealthPort AudaPro®.
+Finally, the company’s creation of a secure interface between existing electronic health record systems and its proprietary automated ROI technology provides paperless ROI workflow, decreased turnaround times and several shared-service options.

-Currently, HealthPort serves over 10,000 healthcare facilities, which includes physician practices, and over 1/3 of the hospitals nationwide.
-In addition, HealthPort processes over 50,000 medical record requests per day which equals 2.5 million pages of PHI per day and delivers over 60% of those requests electronically.
+Currently, HealthPort serves over 13,000 healthcare facilities, which includes physician practices, and over one-third of the hospitals nationwide.
+In addition, HealthPort processes over 75,000 medical record requests per day which equals three million pages of PHI per day and delivers over 60 percent of those requests electronically.